wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 Our parsers are made using [Tree-sitter](#tree-sitter).
 You must first familirize yourself with creating such parsers.
 If you want to modify the language parsers, look at the  repositories of the [parsers](./../README.md#Decision-Graph-Parser).
 After changing the parser projects, the WebAssembly parsers in the _Parsers_ directory must be updated as well.
 There is a [script](./../scripts/gen-parsers.sh) for that, however it currently only works on **Linux**.

+## Expanding Java Code and Updating Jars

+The project uses java code and external Jars to enalbe all the features: Running model, Creating Localization files, Graph Visualization and New modle creation.

+### Running Model
+To run the model we are using the [JAR](./../cli/PolicyModels-1.9.9.uber.jar) this jar is taken from [Policymodel CLI](https://github.com/IQSS/DataTaggingLibrary/releases).
+This Jar can be updated freely because it is only used for running the model.

+### LibServiceAPP
+Creating Localization files, Graph Visualization and New modle creation are used using the [LibServiceApp Jar](./../cli/LibServiceApp.jar).
+This jar is generated form the code in [here].
+When generating this jar you need to make sure that all Jar files in the [resources folder](./../LibServiceApp/resources) are also inserted as dependencies to this jar.

+This Code is also using [CLI Jar](./../LibServiceApp/resources/PolicyModels-1.9.9.uber.jar) (this isn't the same path of [Running model Jar](#Running-Model)).
+When updating this Jar you need to make sure all capabilities enabled using the LibServiceAPP Jar are still working correctly.

+### New Model Creation
+Creating new model has another [JAR](./../LibServiceApp/resources/GuiApp.jar), this is the input form it is generated form the code in [here](../../LibServiceApp/GuiApp).
+When generating this jar make sure to include all the jackson jars in the [resources folder](./../LibServiceApp/resources).

+## Server Logging

+### How to Use
+You cna't use logging before the initLogger function is called.
+This function is called after the client finished initialization.

+To Log:
+use the getLogger function from [Logger](./../server/src/Logger.ts) with the relevatnt loggind domain.

+The Log also log all error to a file name unhandeled_exceptions.log.

+#### Logging domains:
+- serverHttp - To log any requests recieved from client.
+- server - For logging in [Solver](./../server/src/Solver.ts) and [server](./../server/src/server.ts)
+- documents - For loggin in [documents](./../server/src/Documents.ts) and [document manager](./../server/src/DocumentManager.ts)
+- parser - For logging relevant to [Language Services](#Language-Services)
+The globalLog.log file has the logging infromation from all domains together.